AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 ====================================

-Imports are implemented by deriving a class from :class:`GSASIIIO.ImportPhase`, :class:`GSASIIIO.ImportStructFactor`, :class:`GSASIIIO.ImportPowderData` or :class:`GSASIIIO.ImportPowderData` (which are in turn derived from :class:`GSASIIIO.ImportBaseclass`) to implement import of a phase, a single crystal or a powder dataset, respectively.
+Imports are implemented by deriving a class from :class:`GSASIIobj.ImportPhase`, :class:`GSASIIobj.ImportStructFactor`, :class:`GSASIIobj.ImportPowderData` or :class:`GSASIIIO.ImportPowderData` (which are in turn derived from :class:`GSASIIobj.ImportBaseclass`) to implement import of a phase, a single crystal or a powder dataset, respectively.
 Module file names (`G2phase_`, `G2pwd_` and `G2sfact_`, etc.) are used to